 4) Illumination rounds were rated at 600,000 candle power and had a maximum range of 15,310 yards (14,000 m).

 5) "New Type Projectile" is the designation used in the US Naval Technical Mission to Japan report O-19.
-This projectile was under development at the end of the war and production was started but it does not appear to have entered actual service use.
+This projectile was under development at the end of the war with production just beginning and may have entered actual service use.
 This projectile was boat-tailed, more streamlined at 13crh, had a maximum surface range of 22,430 yards (20,500 m) and a maximum AA Ceiling of 42,660 feet (13,000 m) at 75 degrees elevation.

 |Elevation||With 45.0 lbs.
 (20.4 kg) HE Shell and 30 DC propellant|